Ji-Hwan Bae Preview, Player Props: Pirates vs. Twins

 - The pitching staff for the Twins has a collective 9.7 K/9 to lead the league.

+- Twins pitchers combine to allow 145 total home runs at a rate of 1.2 per game (to rank 15th in the league).

+- The Twins will look to Keuchel (0-1) in his third start this season.

-- In his last appearance on Sunday against the Philadelphia Phillies, the right-hander threw six scoreless innings while surrendering two hits.
+- In his last appearance on Friday, Aug.
+11, the lefty threw 1 2/3 innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.